5 Ways to Make Your Christian Crowdfunding Successful

 - How do you foster trust?

-Not only are there questions about your ideal target audiences, there are also questions about how to logistically ship your product, or to get the incentives to their recipients.
+Not only are there questions about your ideal target audiences, but there are also questions about how to logistically ship your product or to get the incentives to their recipients.
 It can feel like a literal minefield of possible hurdles, but with our 5 best Christian Crowdfunding tips, you’ll be well on your way to securing funding and interest without a major headache.

 Research shows that crowdfunding audiences want to engage with something they believe in, so make sure to give them a compelling and interesting story to invest in.
 Share how you or your brand got started.
-Share struggles you have overcome, and even moments you wanted to quit!
+Share struggles you have overcome and even moments you wanted to quit!
 Most importantly, share why you kept going!
 Audiences also love a great story about how you didn’t give up when things got hard, and it will show resilience and encourage trust that you’ll see something through to the end.
 Kickstarter is the most used platform and is a great way to raise funding, but you don’t get the funds if you don’t raise 100% of your goal.
 For that reason, we recommend that crowdfunding newbies start with Indiegogo, which allows you to keep what you earn, even if you fall short of your funding goal.
 GoFundMe is also a good alternative for certain situations.

 2. Be Available and Stay Tuned In